 Stage one of a relapse primarily affects the individual's emotions.
 It produces feelings of anxiety, mood swings and emotional disconnect.
 This phase is usually associated with one or more emotionally charged, life-changing event.
 Recognizing that your loss of interest in maintaining your sobriety was preceded by an event in your life, however subtle, may help to take your mind off the desire to relapse and on the trigger or reasons you are feeling this way.
 The best way to stop a relapse at this point would be to reconnect with someone in your support team, call a rehab center for advice or tell a loved one who can help you to find your way out of this stage.

 The second stage of a relapse involves a mental struggle.
 Here, the person is preoccupied with rationalizations regarding drug use.
 If you have arrived at this stage, a relapse is imminent if nothing is done to stop these thoughts.
 This is an extremely critical point as it poses a serious threat to your sobriety.
-Reaching out for help from our rehab centers can make the difference between stopping the process and using drugs again.
+Reaching out for help from a rehab center can make the difference between stopping the process and using drugs again.

 At this final stage, you are physically involved in the relapse process.
 It means you are making plans or have already purchased drugs or alcohol and are emotionally and physically invested in resuming substance abuse.
 You are anticipating the experience and physically craving the drugs or alcohol.

 Resuming substance abuse does not mean you have failed.
 It means that you did not get the help you needed in a timely manner to stop a relapse in its track.
-Relapse events can be fatal, so don’t delay in getting help.
-Contact Newburgh, New York Drug Rehab Treatment Centers at (845) 245-2395 and get the support and encouragement you need to put a relapse experience behind you.
+Relapse events can be fatal, so don't delay in getting help.